Green Computing

 Learn More

-Keep up with recent stories on green computing with UW Information Technology's Green IT news feed.
-Learn more about what you can do at the Green Computing page.
+Learn more about what you can do at the UW Information Technology's Green Computing page.

 The Climate Action Plan outlines strategies for reducing University emissions (Section 4), including IT strategies (Section 4.3) and ways to exercise Power Management (Section 4.3.2), both of which the Green Computing program supports.